 Paris + Chocolate + Pastries.
 Could any three things be more perfect together?
 Is it a wonder that we (and our readers) like this guided walking tour?
 It gives you a chance to get behind-the-scenes of Paris dessert specialities, along with plenty of sampling of course, including regional specialities.

 Vive la liberte !
 Bastille Day commemorates the start of the French Revolution and is the biggest celebration in paris, and in all of France.
 In Paris, the military parade starts at 10 am on the Champs-Elysees.
 The Eiffel Tower fireworks starts at 11 pm.

 • Friday, July 14

 So many fantastic Paris museums, so little time.
-We've put together the highlights of popular exhibits during the month of July.
+So, we've put together the highlights of popular exhibits during the month of July.
 These are the last days to see the Primitive Picasso exhibit at Quai Branly, right on the Seine and close to the Eiffel Tower.

 Discover What's On When You're There